shared live+work spaces

 Do the shareholders own the Hub House identity?

-No. The shareholders will own and control the property holding society and its acquired assets (i.e. buildings and equipment).
+No. The shareholders own and control the property holding society and its acquired assets (i.e. buildings and equipment).

 What is Hub House?